 \section{Computational budget analysis}

-The default metric of the graph size that we use for comparisons (see Section \ref{sec:experiments}) counts all the states visited during the search, both high-level subgoals and intermediate states passed by the CLLP.
+The default metric of the graph size that we use for comparisons counts all the states visited during the search, both high-level subgoals and intermediate states passed by the CLLP.
 It is a good estimate of the number of steps the algorithm takes to solve the given problem.
 For completeness, in this section, we analyze the total number of calls to every learned component of the pipeline for \abbrv{} and the baseline kSubS.

 Since all of the main components are deep neural networks, their evaluation time dominates the computational budget.
-Tables \ref{table:sokoban_beams}, \ref{table:rubik_beams} and \ref{table:int_beams} present the number of calls to each component per 1000 episodes.
+Tables \ref{table:sokoban_beams}, \ref{table:rubik_beams} and \ref{table:int_beams} present the average number of calls to each component in $1000$ test episodes, fixed for all the methods.
 That indicates which component consumes the largest part of the computational budget.
-The results are presented for different numbers of beams (see Appendix \ref{appendix:components_generator}) used for sampling predictions from the subgoal generators -- the only component that outputs a set of predictions.
+The results are presented for different numbers of beams (see Appendix \ref{appendix:components_generator}) used for sampling predictions from the subgoal generators, the only component that outputs a set of predictions.
 The default number of beams was 16 for Sokoban and INT, and 32 for the Rubik's Cube (see Appendix \ref{appendix:hyperparameters} for the complete list of the parameters).

-As the tables show, \abbrv{} not only solves more problems within smaller search graphs but also calls each component fewer times, which results in faster inference.
+As the tables show, not only does \abbrv{} solve more problems within smaller search graphs but also calls each component fewer times, which results in faster inference.

 In the Rubik's Cube, the calls to the generators dominate the computations.
 However, when using smaller beams, this number can be significantly reduced while preserving the high success rate.
 In all the environments, \abbrv{} is less sensitive to reducing the number of beams than kSubS in terms of performance.
-This is the case since in \abbrv{} every single generator creates less subgoal candidates (see Tables \ref{table:hyperparameters_eval_sokoban}-\ref{table:hyperparameters_eval_int}), thus it does not require wide beam search.
+This is the case since in \abbrv{} every single generator creates fewer subgoal candidates (see Tables \ref{table:hyperparameters_eval_sokoban}-\ref{table:hyperparameters_eval_int}), and thus it does not require a wide beam search.
 Therefore, by reducing the number of beams, \abbrv{} can provide strong results within a much shorter time.